How to Choose the Best Exercises for Dogs With Arthritis

 • Reluctance to move

 A veterinarian or canine rehabilitation professional can help create a safer exercise plan based on the dog’s mobility level, affected joints, and overall health.
+Some signs need immediate veterinary care rather than a routine adjustment — a dog that cannot stand, refuses to bear weight on a leg, cries out in pain, or trembles severely after exercise should be seen by a veterinarian right away.

 Quick Answer